haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 #### Withdrawals Hash Mapping

+For withdrawals 2 transaction hash mappings are needed, one for the withdrawals and one for refunds.

 1. `BurnAndBridge` instruction is successful
-2. The relayer retrieves the transaction hash and partially updates the hash mapping `Map<BurnTx, 0x0>`
+2. The relayer retrieves the transaction hash and partially updates the withdrawal mapping `Map<BurnTx, 0x0>` and the refund mapping `Map<BurnTx, 0x0>`
 3. The relayer sends a `bridgeTo` transaction to the Sidechain
-4. The relayer retrieves the transaction hash of the `bridgeTo` transaction and fully updates the mapping `Map<BurnTx, BridgeTx>`
+4. The relayer retrieves the transaction hash of the `bridgeTo` transaction and fully updates the withdrawal mapping `Map<BurnTx, BridgeTx>`
+5. The relayer refunds the user with a `Transfer` instruction
+6. The relayer retrieves the `Transfer` instruction hash and update the refund mapping `Map<BurnTx, RefundTx>`

-If the relayer crashes before step 4. there is no issues as the withdrawal is incomplete and the recovery mechanism will be able to correctly update the mapping.
+If the relayer crashes before step 3. there is no issues as the withdrawal is incomplete and the recovery mechanism will be able to correctly update the mappings.
-If the relayer crashes at step 4. the mapping needs to be updated when the relayer restarts.
+If the relayer crashes at step 3. or 4. the mappings need to be updated when the relayer restarts.
 This can be done by having the relayer:

-1. Query all the incomplete mappings, `Map<Hash, 0x0>`
+1. Query all the incomplete withdrawal mappings
 2. Query the `BurnAndBridge` transaction using the `Hash` and retrieve the `account` and `bbNonce`
 3. Query the Sidechain `bridgeTo` using the `account` and `bbNonce`
     * If the hash does **not** exist the mapping will be done by the recovery mechanism
+4. Update the withdrawal mapping

+Note that the refund will be handled by the recovery mechanism.

+If the relayer crashes at step 5. or 6. the refund mapping needs to be updated when the relayer restarts.
+This can be done by having the relayer:
+1. Query all the incomplete refund mappings, `Map<Hash, 0x0>`
+2. Use the transfer mapping to retrieve the `bridgeTo` hash and use it to retrieve the `nonce`
+3. Query the `Transfer` transaction using the `relayer_account` and `nonce`
+    * If the hash does **not** exist the mapping will be done by the recovery mechanism
-4. Update the mapping
+4. Update the refund mapping

 #### Deposits Hash Mapping